-The RRS received the 2020 Achievement Award from the Public Pension Coordinating Council (PPCC) in recognition of the agency's excellence in meeting the Public Pension Standards.
+The RRS received the 2021 Achievement Award from the Public Pension Coordinating Council (PPCC) in recognition of the agency's excellence in meeting the Public Pension Standards.
 Developed by PPCC, these standards are the benchmark for measuring excellence in defined benefit plan funding and administration.

-This is the eleventh award from the PPCC.
 The purpose of the award is to promote high professional standards for public employee retirement systems and publicly commend systems that adhere to these standards.
 The PPCC is a coalition of the National Association of State Retirement Administrators (NASRA), National Conference on Public Employee Retirement Systems (NCPERS) and the National Council on Teacher Retirement (NCTR).